allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 In runtime, when page is rendered, users gender is identified an one of these two boxed is pruned from boxes tree.

-#### Frontend dependencies management

-Page is assembled from frontend components developed by different teams.
-Since we don’t force frontend developers to use any particular technology. each component requires its own dependency set of various kind:
-CSS, JS libraries, fonts and so on.

-Reconciliation of those all dependency sets is kind of advanced topic, to be honest, we don’t have well-thought-out plan for this yet.

 #### Consistent traffic analytics

 Basic traffic analytics is easy to achieve.
 It’s enough to include a tracking script in